RVirmoors/rvirmoors.github.io/_posts/2020-11-19-ditch-academia-edu.md

 [this](https://icietla.hypotheses.org/114) floating around for years now and, at least in my field, I rarely see people use those commercial gatekeeper repos.

-So the time finally came to get off my ass, delete my papers from Academia, and move them to an open archive.
-At this rate, in 10 years maybe I'll open an arXiv.org account!
+So the time finally came to get off my ass, remove my papers from Academia, and place them in an open archive.
+At this rate, in 10 years maybe I'll get an arXiv.org account!

 Now, where should you upload your work?
 [HAL](https://hal.archives-ouvertes.fr/) (CNRS France) and [Zenodo](https://zenodo.org/) (CERN Swiss) are great options, and as it happens, some of my papers were already on both sites.
 I went with HAL simply due to the